 Approximately 80% of these projects have been realised or are currently in production.
 All projects that were selected by the Hubert Bals Fund over the years can be found in a complete overview at the HBF Archive-page.
 Every year, IFFR screens the majority of recently completed films supported by the fund.

 You always need a Film Business Plan to get funding from investors.

 The Hubert Bals Fund is able to make individual grants in several stages of completion: early on for script and project development or after shooting for post-production.

-With the support of the Creative Europe MEDIA programme of the European Union, production and distribution support is offerd to European co-producers and exhibitors.
+With the support of the Creative Europe MEDIA programme of the European Union, production support is offered to European co-producers.
 Dutch producers are eligible for NFF+HBF, in collaboration with the Netherlands Film Fund.